e-clawson/318SBA/README.md

 - Create and use at least two pieces of custom middleware.
 (5%)
 - Create and use error-handling middleware.
 (5%)
 - Use at least three different data categories (e.g., users, posts, or comments).
-(5%)
+(5%) Created Plants, Zones, and Classification
 - Utilize reasonable data structuring practices.
 (5%)
+    - placed all the data into its own folder
+    - will place routes into their own files
 - Create GET routes for all data that should be exposed to the client.
 (5%)
+    - created get routes for all data (index.js lines 15, 25, and 29)
 - Create POST routes for data, as appropriate.
 At least one data category should allow for client creation via a POST request.
-(5%)
+(5%) will make for plants
 - Create PATCH or PUT routes for data, as appropriate.
 At least one data category should allow for client manipulation via a PATCH or PUT request.
-(5%)
+(5%) will make for plants
 - Create DELETE routes for data, as appropriate.
 At least one data category should allow for client deletion via a DELETE request.
-(5%)
+(5%) will make for plants
 - Include query parameters for data filtering, where appropriate.
 At least one data category should allow for additional filtering through the use of query parameters.
 (5%)
     Note: DO NOT use API keys; this makes it more difficult for instructors to grade finished projects efficiently.
 - Utilize route parameters, where appropriate.(5%)